 Remove the classification domain and the classification map.
-Add a new attribute, @subjectrefs, to the <topicref> element and specializations of <topicref>.
+Add a new attribute, @subjectrefs, to the <topicref> element and specializations of <topicref>, as well as <map>.
 This includes both elements in the base and the technical content edition.

 Note The @subjectrefs attribute has no meaning if it is specified on a key definition that does not reference a resource.